BRPD arrests second suspect, searching for two more in shooting that left 8-year-old dead

 BRPD Chief T.J.
 Morse said two of the suspects, Kendrick Profit and Yancey Jarrell Jr., were arrested Tuesday and Thursday respectively.
 Both were arrested on one count each of first-degree murder and five counts each of attempted first-degree murder.

-BRPD also said Roger Parker and Trenell Harris are wanted for the same charges.
+BRPD also said Roger Parker and Tremell Harris are wanted for the same charges.

 Morse said that anyone with information on the two's whereabouts is asked to contact BRPD or CrimeStoppers at (225) 344-7867.